Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- The two teams combine to score 64 points per game, three less than the total in this contest.
+- The two teams combine to average 64 points per game, two less than the over/under in this contest.

-- This contest's over/under is 0.7 points greater than the 66.3 these two squads combine to allow per game this season.
+- These two squads surrender a combined 66.3 points per game, 0.3 more than this contest's over/under.

-- The average total in Chanticleers games this season is 55.3, 11.7 points fewer than Saturday's total of 67 .
+- The Chanticleers and their opponents score an average of 55.3 points per game, 10.7 fewer than Saturday's total.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has one win against the spread in three games this year.
+- Coastal Carolina has one win against the spread in three games this season.

-- The Chanticleers rack up three fewer points per game (43) than the Minutemen give up (46).
+- The Chanticleers average 43 points per game, three fewer than the Minutemen give up per matchup (46).

-- When Coastal Carolina records more than 46 points, it is 1-0 against the spread and 2-0 overall.
+- Coastal Carolina is 1-0 against the spread and 2-0 overall this season when the team records more than 46 points.

 - The Chanticleers have two giveaways this season, while the Minutemen have five takeaways .